 Often, you will hear donors and sponsors suggesting that an orphanage needs to generate income and sustain itself.
-While that idea sounds and tests very good, the reality of it is what has proven to be a challenge.
+While that idea sounds and tests very good, the reality of it, is what has proven to be a challenge.

 Our Africa Coordinator has spent the last three years training the orphanages on the sustainability projects and he shares his thoughts on the question above.

 “Orphanages on their own cannot generate income and or become sustainable.
 By design they have been established to be income takers and not creators.
-After a carefully examination of the issue of sustainability for Children homes and having had an opportunity to visit and work with over 100 orphanages in the last three years, I have come to three conclusions.
+After a careful examination of the issue of sustainability for Children homes and having had an opportunity to visit and work with over 100 orphanages in the last three years, I have come to three conclusions.

 - Orphanages cannot generate income by themselves and therefor they will remain to depend on donors, well wishers and people of good will or other external projects.
 Why?